rich-newman/typescript-analyzer-eslint-prettier/docs/walkthrough.md

 ![walkthrough2](assets\images\walkthrough2.jpg)

-Select 'Fix TypeScript Analyzer (ESLint) Errors If Possible', and the errors are fixed where possible.
+Select 'Fix TypeScript Analyzer (ESLint) Errors if Possible', and the errors are fixed where possible.

 `var` is changed to `const` and a semicolon is added at the end.
 The rules can be changed to remove semicolons rather than adding them if that's what you prefer.
 The no-unused-vars warning applying to x cannot be fixed automatically, so remains.